Bogs Workman Review

 The Workman does have a larger profile than some of the other boots in our test, but this didn't alter our opinion of their aesthetic.

-We're extremely excited about adding these boots to our lineup.
-The Workman takes everything great about a rain boot — their protectiveness, warmth, traction, ease of use — and somehow fixes everything that's typically awkward like the clunky weight, loose heels, and sometimes sloppy fit.
+We're extremely excited about these boots.
+The Bogs Workman Soft Toe takes everything great about a rain boot — their protectiveness, warmth, traction, ease of use — and somehow fixes everything that's typically awkward, like the clunky weight, loose heels, and sometimes sloppy fit.
 These boots address what we want so precisely that they almost feel like they were designed after reading our commentary on other boots over the last few years.
-We just wish they had stayed waterproof so we could have continued enjoying them, as they really are great boots (other than the reliability issues).

 — Richard Forbes